Defining Our Profession—This Is Our Time. What's It Going to Take?

 The Massachusetts Cross Sector Journey: A unified approach to designing a Birth to Grade 3 credential for associate, baccalaureate and graduate level early educators

-Winifred M Hagan, Commonwealth of Massachusetts, Department of Higher Education; Joni Block, Brockton Public Schools; and Greg Nelson, Bridgewater State University
+Winifred M Hagan, Commonwealth of Massachusetts, Department of Higher Education; Joni Block, Brockton Public Schools; Greg Nelson, Bridgewater State University; and Eleonora Villegas-Reimers, Wheelock College

 Review the efforts of Massachusetts’ early educators in defining an integrated credentialing system to include all early educators.
 Develop strategies for tying compensation to credentials.
 Analyze ways of strengthening connections across the field.